Matthew, also referred to as Levi, is the seventh person called by Christ to be one of his twelve apostles (Mark 2:14, Luke 5:27 - 29).

 Matthew's gospel, written in 35 A.D., is the first of four gospels to be recorded.
 It is also the first book written that was included in the canonized New Testament.

-According to Foxe's he preached the gospel both in Ethiopia and Parthia.
+According to Foxe's Book of Martyrs he preached the gospel both in Ethiopia and Parthia.
 It is believed he died a martyr.
 When God's builds his New Jerusalem, the gemstone that will be an everlasting memorial to Matthew's efforts will likely be a chrysolite stone.

 Matthias was chosen to be one of the twelve apostles, through lot, to replace Judas Iscariot who committed suicide (Matthew 27:3 - 5, Acts 1:16 - 26).
 The 1913 Catholic Encyclopedia believes Matthias was one of the seventy disciples Jesus personally trained during his ministry (Luke 10).